-Now, and thanks to Globalfy, the process of opening your LLC can be reduced to filling out an online form in less than 5 minutes.
+Now, thanks to Globalfy, the process of opening your LLC can be reduced to filling out an online form in less than 5 minutes.
 Just input some personal and business information and get all the benefits of the American economic environment without leaving home.
 We take care of the heavy lifting and the paperwork.

-Globalfy’s all-in-one business plan only costs US$599 the first year (plus the state fee) and includes exclusive benefits that no other platform can offer:
+Globalfy’s all-in-one business plan only costs US$599 for the first year (plus the state fee) and includes exclusive benefits that no other platform can offer:

 - Online LLC formation in foreign-friendly and low-taxing states.